Operators in C

-Conditional Operators is used to check a condition and select a value depending on the value of the condition.
-Normally the selected value will be assigned to a variable which has the following form :
+Conditional Operators are used to check a condition and select a value depending on the value of the condition.
+Normally the selected value will be assigned to a variable that has the following form :

 Bitwise Operators are used to perform operations at a binary digit level.
 These operators are not commonly used and are used only in special applications where optimized use of storage is required.